rreece/deep-learning-101/computer-vision.md

 ## Input tensor shape

-The `DataLoader` for vision models will often load jpeg images that jpeg-decoded on-the-fly, and batched, resulting in input tensors with a shape:
+The `DataLoader` for vision models will often load jpeg images that are jpeg-decoded on-the-fly and batched, resulting in input tensors with a shape:

 ```
 [batch_size][height][width][n_channels]  =  e.g. [8][224][224][3]